King's Cross Thameslink railway station: Thameslink programme

 The Snow Hill tunnel, which had seen no passenger services since 1916, closed completely on 24 March 1969 with the withdrawal of freight services; the tracks were lifted in May 1971.
 Services from the East Coast line then ended in 1976 after the Northern City Line was transferred from London Underground control to British Rail, allowing services to run from Finsbury Park directly to Moorgate avoiding King's Cross.
 A handful of services from the Midland line continued to run, but the Widened Lines were almost unused in the late 1970s.

-In 1979 an £80 million project was launched to electrify the Midland Mainline from Bedford to St Pancras and the City Widened Lines.
+In 1979, an £80 million project was launched to electrify the Midland Main Line from to St Pancras and the City Widened Lines.
 The station was closed, along with the line, and work was completed by May 1982.
 The tracks were lowered to allow for overhead power cables to be installed and several bridges were remodelled.
-Despite completion of the line and availability of rolling stock by early 1983, the opening of the line was delayed over a dispute with the Associated Society of Locomotive Engineers and Firemen (ASLEF) union regarding driver-only operation on the new electric trains.
+Despite completion of the line and availability of rolling stock by early 1983, the opening of the line was delayed over a dispute with the Associated Society of Locomotive Engineers and Firemen (ASLEF) trade union regarding driver-only operation on the new electric trains.
 The station eventually reopened later in 1983, with the new name of King's Cross Midland City.
-Trains ran between Bedford and Moorgate, via St Pancras and the tunnels from the Midland mainline to the City Widened Lines.
+Trains ran between Bedford and Moorgate, via St Pancras and the tunnels from the Midland Main Line to the City Widened Lines.

-In 1988 Network SouthEast, one of the newly created sectors of the state-owned British Rail, implemented a scheme first proposed in the 1960s to reopen the Snow Hill tunnel to passenger traffic.
+In 1988, Network SouthEast, one of the newly created sectors of the state-owned British Rail, implemented a scheme first proposed in the 1960s to reopen the Snow Hill tunnel to passenger traffic.
 The project, and the new north–south connection created, was called Thameslink.
-Trains ran between Bedford and Brighton using Class 319 dual-voltage trains which could run on both the Midland Mainline's overhead AC system and the Brighton Mainline's third-rail system.
+Trains ran between Bedford and using dual-voltage electric multiple units which could run on both the Midland Main Line's overhead AC system and the Brighton Main Line's third-rail system.
 Five years after its previous rename, the station at King's Cross was once again renamed, this time to King's Cross Thameslink.
-Services on the line grew and new stations were added, including a station at the southern end of the Snow Hill tunnel named City Thameslink, which replaced the earlier terminal Holborn Viaduct station which was not on the through route.
+Services on the line grew and new stations were added, including a station at the southern end of the Snow Hill tunnel named City Thameslink, which replaced the earlier terminal at which was not on the through route.

 At around the time Thameslink was launched, British Rail began active planning for the Channel Tunnel Rail Link, a new high-speed line to link London with the Channel tunnel.
-The initial proposal was for the line to end at a new "King's Cross Low Level" station, which would run from north west to south east underneath the Great Northern Hotel and the mainline terminal, and would become a joint station for Eurostar and Thameslink services.
+The initial proposal was for the line to end at a new King's Cross Low Level station, which would run from north-west to south-east underneath the Great Northern Hotel and the main line terminal, and would become a joint station for Eurostar and Thameslink services.
 This plan was developed in some detail by architect Norman Foster, but was ultimately vetoed by the government in 1990 due to high costs.
 The project, which became known as High Speed 1, was eventually completed in 2007 with terminal platforms at St Pancras rather than King's Cross.